 Chirp and LISNR are two emerging companies facilitating soundwave communication.
 Frictionless peer-to-peer content sharing possibilities are dwarfed only by opportunities for brands to transmit content over audio messaging.

-The future is starting to sound pretty good, and if we explore the true potential of audio, the future of marketing will sound great.
+The future is starting to sound pretty good, and if we explore the true potential of audio, the future of digital marketing will sound great.